Original Artwork by Raymond Dijkstra / Louise Landes Levi

 Louise Landes Levi is a poet/performer-translator/traveler and a founding member of Daniel Moore’s Floating Lotus Magic Opera Company, America’s first fusion orchestra.
 After receiving a BA, with Honors, from UC-Berkeley, and studying at Mills College with the sarangi-master Pandit Ram Narayan, she traveled alone overland to Afghanistan in the late 1960s and to India, via Istanbul, Tabriz, Mashed, Herat, Khandahar, Kabul, Peshawar, Rawalpundi and Lahore, to research North Indian sangeet (classical music) and its poetic tradition.
 Several translations followed: Rene Daumal’s classic study of Indian Aesthetics, RASA (New Directions, 1982); from the Middle Hindi of Mira Bai, an archetypal singer-saint of the 16th century, Sweet On My Lips: The Love Poems of Mira Bai (Cool Grove Press, 1997, 2003 & 2016); and Henri Michaux’s Toward Totality: Selected Poems (Shivastan, 2006).
 She has published more than a dozen books of poetry and autobiographical prose, including most recently: Love Cantos, 1-5 (Jack In Your Box, 2011); The Book L (Cool Grove Press, 2010); Tower 2/Tara or dc-x (Il Bagatto, 2009); Banana Baby, with facing Italian translations by Alessandro Tuoni (Super Nova, 2006); and Avenue A & Ninth Street (Shivastan, 2004).
 Her electronic chapbooks may be found at the website Big Bridge.
 Her recordings include most recently: From the Ming Oracle (Sloowax, 2014), an instrumental and spoken word compilation of her works from the late sixties to the near present; City of Delirium (Sloow Tapes, 2011); Colloidal Love Poem (AudioMER.); Poetry Reading (Astres d’Or, 2018); Bombay Lunatic Asylum (Astres d’Or 2018).
 John Giorno writes: “Her poems sing in the mind and dance through the heart and throat, and arms & legs, w. great clarity and bliss.
 Louise is Saranswati, goddess of poetry.”
 Levi has studied with such masters as Annapurna Devi, Ali Akbar Khan & La Monte Young.
 When not performing, she lives in a stone tower in Bagnore, Italy, with winter quarters in New York, her birthplace, and elsewhere.

-Raymond Dijkstra is a musician/visual artist active since 1987 in experimental music, sculpture, painting, photography, collage and drawing.
+Raymond Dijkstra is an artist active since 1987 in music, sculpture, painting, photography, collage and drawing.

 Founding member of Asra, La Poupée Vivante (with Timo van Luijk), Wendingen 1918 (with Bart de Paepe).
 He has collaborated with Frédérique Bruyas, Jon Mueller, The New Blockaders among others.
 RD is an autodidact who believes strongly art should be derived from worldly experiences and can’t be learned at school.
 The basis of the art lies in non knowledge, from which roads are chosen and lessons learned.
 Teachings came from life, alienation, dreams… Dijkstra has a discography of approximately 150 titles.
 His work shows a high degree of DIY in the sense that he has taught himself music ‘along the way’ while opening doors within himself.
 He has outed his music mostly through self-raised music and art publishing platforms like Le Souffleur (2003-current) and Astres d’Or (2017-current).
 The vinyl-records of this publication are hand-cut by RD himself.